qqyhku/homepage_minimal_light/index.md

 ## About Me

 I am a Ph.D. student at the [School of Computing and Data Science](https://www.cds.hku.hk/), The University of Hong Kong, working on robotics and mechanical engineering.
-My research focuses on developing innovative robotic grippers and manipulation systems for handling complex objects.
+My research focuses on robotic grasping and manipulation, including the development of adaptive grippers and the integration of computer vision and tactile sensing for intelligent object handling.
 I am supervised by [Prof. Dong Xu](https://www.cs.hku.hk/people/academic-staff/dongxu) and [Prof. Peng Lu](https://mech.hku.hk/academic-staff/lu-p).

 ## Education